-A multitude of resources and services are offered by the Grand Forks AFB Airman and Family Readiness Center and other base agencies to help you make a smooth relocation transition.
-The Newcomer's Orientation Seminar is offered on the first Thursday of each month in the large classroom of the Airman & Family Readiness Center for all newly assigned military and civilian personnel and their family members (this includes all first duty station members) The seminar is a great way to find out about living in the North Country.
-Orientation starts promply at 7:30am, attendees are asked to be in place no later than 7:15.
+A multitude of resources and services are offered by the Grand Forks AFB Military and Family Readiness Center and other base agencies to help you make a smooth relocation transition.
+The Newcomer's Orientation Seminar is offered on the second Thursday of each month at the M&FRC located at 575 Holzapple St. Bldg.
+207.

-The Loan Closet is available with items that will help make your in-bound or out-bound transition a little easier.
-Some of the items that can be found are: dishes, pots and pans, iron, ironing boards, card tables, silverware, coffee folding chairs, porta cribs, small electrical appliances and other items for loan while your household goods are in transit.
-A Fam-pak for a family of 4 or 6 is a one-of-a-kind container which can be quickly checked out or you can choose a-la-cart.
+The Loan Locker is available with items that will help make your in-bound or out-bound transition a little easier.
+Some of the items that can be found are: dishes, pots and pans, irons and ironing boards, card tables, silverware, folding chairs, small electrical appliances, and other items for loan while your household goods are in transit.
+A Fam-pak for a family of four or six is a one-of-a-kind container which can be quickly checked out or you can choose items a-la-cart.

-Installation Voting Assistance Office — The Airman & Family Readiness Center is here to assist you with information and resources to ensure you, your eligible family members and overseas citizens are aware of your right to vote and have the tools and resources to successfully do so from anywhere in the world.
+Installation Voting Assistance Office — The M&FRC is here to assist you with information and resources to ensure you, your eligible family members and overseas citizens are aware of the right to vote and have the tools and resources to successfully do so from anywhere in the world.

-The Loan Locker -- The Loan Locker is available Monday-Friday, 7:30 a.m. – 4:00 p.m. and should be your first stop when setting up your temporary household while awaiting your household goods.
-Some of the items include folding tables and chairs, irons and ironing boards, dishes, cooking utensils, toasters, and items such as port-a-cribs.
+The Loan Locker – The Loan Locker is available Monday to Friday from 7:30 a.m. to 4:30 p.m. and should be your first stop when setting up your temporary household while awaiting household goods shipments.
+Some of the items available to loan include folding tables and chairs, irons and ironing boards, dishes, cooking utensils, toasters, and children’s items such as port-a-cribs.
 All items are loaned free of charge to military personnel and their families.
 Bedding, linens, and towels are not provided due to sanitary reasons.
-Items are issued on a first come, first serve basis and can be issued out to members completing a permanent change of station in or out for up to 30 days.
+Items are issued on a first come, first served basis and can be issued out to members completing a permanent change of station in or out for up to 30 days.

-Newcomer's Orientation -- .Held the first Thursday at the Airman and Family Readiness Center starting at 7:30am.
-Spouses and children are always welcome.
-The major goal of the orientation is to provide useful information about living in this region of the United States This orientation is part of a Commander Directed Program that is designed for all inbound military personnel, spouses of military members and civilian employees who recently arrived at Grand Forks Air Force Base.
-Military personnel and Civilian Employees in which Grand Forks AFB is their first official duty assignment or DoD employment will receive Equal Opportunity First Duty Station Training.
-Information on Grand Forks AFB, the surrounding communities and North Dakota will be available from a variety of presenters during the orientation along with an information fair to help you become an involved Warrior of the North Airman during your tour at Grand Forks AFB.
-The orientation includes a "Scope of Mission Tour."
+Newcomer's Orientation – Spouses and children are always welcome.
+The major goal of the orientation is to provide useful information about living in this region.
+This orientation is part of a Commander Directed Program designed for all inbound military personnel, spouses of military members and civilian employees who recently arrived at Grand Forks AFB.
+Military personnel and civilian employees for which Grand Forks AFB is their first official duty assignment or Department of Defense employment will receive equal opportunity first duty station training.
+Information on Grand Forks AFB, the surrounding communities and North Dakota will be available from a variety of presenters during the orientation along with an information fair to help you become an involved airman or guardian during your tour at Grand Forks AFB.
+The orientation includes a scope of mission tour.

-Transition Assistance Service -- assists military members and their families as they prepare to separate from the military.
-Our Relocation Assistance office offers a variety of workshops and programs for all separating and/or retiring military members.
-The Pre-Separation Counseling Workshop (DDForm 2648) is required for all separating or retiring military members prior to attending the Transition GPS workshop and no later than 90 days before separation.
-The workshop is held on the first and third Wednesdays of every month from 9:00 a.m. to noon.
-No registration is needed.
+Transition Assistance Program (TAP) – This program assists military members and their families as they prepare to separate from the military.
+Our RAP office offers a variety of workshops and programs for all separating and/or retiring military members.
+The pre-separation counseling workshop (DD form 2648) is required for all separating or retiring military members prior to attending the Transition Assistance Program Workshop and no later than 365 days before separation.
+Contact the M&FRC for additional details.

-Transition GPS (Goals, Planning & Success) Workshop, is a 5-day attendance tracked workshop held every month at the Airman & Family Readiness Center.
+TAP Workshop – This is a three day, attendance-tracked workshop held every month at the GFAFB M&FRC.
 Registration is required.
-Please call the Airman & Readiness Center for more detailed information.
-Spouses are welcomed to attend on a space-available basis.
+Please call the M&FRC for more information at 701-747-3241.
+Spouses are welcome to attend on a space-available basis.

-MilitaryINSTALLATIONS - U.S. Department of Defense and Plan My Move -- Use these two DoD sponsored web-based relocation tools with information on over 250 installations worldwide. for managing and planning your move, and assist you with a three-month calendar of steps you need to take to ensure a smooth PCS move for you and your family.
+MilitaryINSTALLATIONS, U.S. Department of Defense and Plan My Move – Use these two DOD-sponsored, web-based relocation tools for information on more than 250 installations worldwide.
+These programs help you manage and plan your move and assist you with a three-month calendar of steps you need to take to ensure a smooth PCS for you and your family.
 You also have the ability to create a customized calendar specific to you and your family’s needs.
 See https://installations.militaryonesource.mil/ for more information.